JACKMATHEDEB/Red/docs/framework_config.rst

 For this example let's suppose that we're creating a cog that allows users to buy and own multiple pets using the built-in Economy credits::

-    from redbot.core import bank
+    from Thinslaves.core import bank
-    from redbot.core import Config
+    from Thinslaves.core import Config
     from discord.ext import commands